sindresorhus/pageres/readme.md

 ### pageres.run()

 Run pageres.
-Returns a promise that resolves to an array of streams.
+Returns a promise for an array of streams.

 ### pageres.on('warn', callback)

-Warnings with eg. page errors.
+Warnings with e.g. page errors.

 ## Task runners